kew222/Self-Targeting-Spacer-Searcher/README.md

 The results from any running method will be same.
 There will generally be two tab-delimited files with the same formats, one containing the STSs that were found to be in prophages and the other that were not.
 If the PHASTER analysis was skipped (see options below), only one file will be output.
 Last, before PHASTER analysis, all of the results are dumped into one file, that is updated to only include hits that are incapable of running on PHASTER after all of the PHASTER runs are completed.

+#### Test Case

+To confirm that the code is working correctly, we recommend either running --search with "Moraxella bovoculi" or --list using assemblies.txt (contains assembly uID 330201 - M. bovoculi strain 33362).
+There is one self-targeting spacer in that genome, and the output should match the results found in Test_Case_results.txt.

 #### Options